What we learned from filming vox pops for a national charity

 Vox pop do’s

-- Explain what you’re doing and how the vox pop will be used.
+- Explain what you’re doing and how vox pops can be used.
 POhWER’s Chief Executive went out of her way to explain what the campaign was all about and how the footage would be used.
 This made people feel comfortable and knew the wider context.

 - Prepare to be surprised.
 You don’t know what people are going to say, think or feel – that’s the whole point of asking!